-gajar kanji or carrot kanji is a traditional punjabi fermented drink that is made in the winters. black carrots appear in the winters in north india and these give the kanji its characteristic purple color.
+Kanji recipe With step by step photos – gajar ki kanji or black carrot kanji is a traditional Punjabi fermented drink that is made in the winters.
+Black carrots appear in the winters in north India and these give the kanji its characteristic purple color.

-the whole drink is kept in the sun & allowed to ferment in glass jars or ceramic jars for 3-4 days. it depends on how the sun is behaving in your region. it can be even kept for 4-5 days if the sunlight is not very strong. if its very hot, then 2 -3 days are also enough.
+The whole drink is kept in the sun & allowed to ferment in glass jars or ceramic jars for 3-4 days.
+It depends on how the sun is behaving in your region.
+It can be even kept for 4-5 days if the sunlight is not very strong.
+If it is very hot, then 2 -3 days are also enough.

 1: wash, peel and chop the carrot/gajar into long pieces as shown in pics.